Kacper-Biegajlo/Rent-Car-App/README.md

 Actual result:
 - Search results show despite the invalid data:
-  - Past dates / car model not in database / invalid City and Country combination
+  - Past dates / car model not in database/invalid City and Country combination
 - The country was not changed to Germany after selecting Berlin.
 - Search results are not shown without any dates inputted and the user is prompted correctly.
-- Search results are not shown with a pickup date higher than the drop off date and the user is prompted correctly.
+- Search results are not shown with a pickup date higher than the drop-off date and the user is prompted correctly.

   Code: [Click!](cypress/e2e/features/TestCase2/TestCase2StepDef.js)